Kron4ek/minecraft-vortex-launcher/README.md

 * Runs Forge and other APIs
 * Downloads any Minecraft versions
 * Downloads missing libraries
-* Doesn't require Mojang account
+* Doesn't require Minecraft account
 * Doesn't require Java to work
 * Works fully offline (internet needed only for downloading clients and libraries)